 Christina Donato Saler is an Of Counsel at Cohen Milstein, and a member of the firm’s Securities Litigation & Investor Protection practice group.

-Prior to joining Cohen Milstein, Ms. Saler was a securities class action litigator at a nationally recognized plaintiffs law firm, where she distinguished herself as a skilled litigator and trusted client counselor of public pension funds and other institutional investors.
+Prior to joining Cohen Milstein in 2017, Ms. Saler was a securities class action litigator at a nationally recognized plaintiffs law firm, where she distinguished herself as a skilled litigator and trusted client counselor of public pension funds and other institutional investors.